Dhanvin1520/PricePulse2nd/README.md

 # 🛍️ PricePulse – E-Commerce Price Tracker & Smart Comparator

-**PricePulse** is a full-stack web application that tracks Amazon product prices, visualizes historical price trends, and sends smart email alerts when prices drop below a desired threshold.
-Built as part of an internship assignment at **Alfaleus Tech**, it combines intelligent automation with a modern, responsive UI.
+**PricePulse** is a full-stack web application that tracks Amazon product prices, visualizes historical price trends, and sends smart email alerts when prices drop below a desired threshold, it combines intelligent automation with a modern, responsive UI.

 ---